-Berea sits in Kentucky's lush bluegrass region, home of thoroughbred horse racing and picturesque horse farms, and Daniel Boone National Forest is just a few miles to the east.
+The bluegrass region where Berea sits is home of thoroughbred horse racing and picturesque horse farms, and Daniel Boone National Forest is just a few miles to the east.
 Berea College owns 7,700 acres of nearby forest land, and hiking trails and bicycling trails wind their way through much of it.
 With all of this surrounding natural beauty, residents enjoy all kinds of outdoor recreation, everything from camping and fishing to four wheeling.
 The one country club 9-hole golf course is open year round.

 With Berea situated along I-75, residents have easy access to Lexington (population 480,000 in the metro area), just 38 miles to the north.
 Foothills Express provides local public transportation.
 Everyone rides for $1, and the bus makes stops at Walmart, the senior center, the grocery, the library and the hospital, among others.
 Curb-to-curb service is available, and stops can be added to the route with 48-hour notice.
 Lexington, 40 miles to the north, has a regional airport, but the closest international airport is 115 miles away in Cincinnati, Ohio.